illinoistech-itm/jhajek/itmt-430/application-automation-deployment-with-secrets/Readme.md

 This is the command that `pm2` uses to create the actual systemd `.service` file in the `/etc/systemd/system` directory that loads services at boot.

+### Seeding Secrets Using Environment Variables

+Linux has a feature that you can define variables that are accessible from anywhere in an environment.
+This is how we can pass values in that can be accessed by our code to seed our secrets for Database connection strings for instance.

 ```bash
 ###############################################################################
 # Using Find and Replace via sed to add in the secrets to connect to MySQL